 Emergency fund and general savings

 Savings in your emergency fund (money reserved for emergencies) and general savings (for once-a-year costs, holidays, purchases, etc.) are not age dependent.
-However, keep in mind that you need these savings in addition to your retirement savings which are detailed below.
+However, they are a must-have before you even think about retirement.

 As for your emergency fund, you should have three to six times your monthly expenses saved up.
 The exact amount depends on your preference and your individual situation.
 For example, if you are self-employed, or have no family you can rely on, you may want to save more than six times your monthly expenses.